apache/sis-site/source/faq.md

 ### I just used the WKT of a well-known authority and my transformed coordinates are still wrong!    {#parameterUnits}

-The Well Known Text (WKT) specification has been interpreted in different ways by different implementors.
+The version 1 of Well Known Text (WKT) specification has been interpreted in different ways by different implementors.
 One subtle issue is the angular units of prime meridian and projection parameter values.
-The WKT 1 specification clary states: _"If the `PRIMEM` clause occurs inside a `GEOGCS`, then the longitude units will match those of the geographic coordinate system"_ (source: {{% OGC %}} 01-009).
+The {{% WKT %}} 1 specification clary states: _"If the `PRIMEM` clause occurs inside a `GEOGCS`, then the longitude units will match those of the geographic coordinate system"_ (source: {{% OGC %}} 01-009).
-However ESRI and GDAL among others unconditionally use decimal degrees, ignoring this part of the WKT specification.
+However ESRI and GDAL among others unconditionally use decimal degrees, ignoring this part of the {{% WKT %}} 1 specification (note: this remark does not apply to {{% WKT %}} 2).
-This problem can be identified by WKT inspection as in the following extract:
+This problem can be identified by {{% WKT %}} inspection as in the following extract:

 {{< highlight text >}}
 PROJCS["Lambert II étendu",